ajbardo/learningAda/README.md

 ### 2.10.
 Regular Expression Matching
 #### https://leetcode.com/problems/regular-expression-matching/
 Hard
 Companies
 Given an input string s and a pattern p, implement regular expression matching with support for '.' and '*' where:

-'*' Matches zero or more of the preceding element.
 The matching should cover the entire input string (not partial).

 Example 1:

 Input: s = "aa", p = "a"
 Output: false
 Explanation: "a" does not match the entire string "aa".
 Example 2:

 Input: s = "aa", p = "a*"
 Output: true
 Explanation: '*' means zero or more of the preceding element, 'a'.
 Therefore, by repeating 'a' once, it becomes "aa".
 Example 3:

 Input: s = "ab", p = ".*"
 Output: true
 Explanation: ".*" means "zero or more (*) of any character (.)".

 ### 2.13 Roman to Integer
 #### https://leetcode.com/problems/roman-to-integer/